Subdividing your land

 Other requirements for subdivision

-Open space contribution
+Public open space contribution

 When you apply for a Statement of Compliance, a City officer will inspect the site to determine what public works (works in the street or on other public land) need to be completed.
 These works may include drainage works, repairing a damaged footpath or replacing a street tree.